-I live in Cole Valley with a pair of cats named Guenhwyvar and Nova.
+I live in Cole Valley with an excessively friendly cat named Nova.

 You're also likely to note that I'm not looking at you when I'm talking or listening to you.
 It takes conscious effort for me to make eye contact.